jpallagrosi/jamfTips/Utilities/Inception/README.md

 Every time I make one it always takes some time to get the script ready then having to build the workflow THEN the script to deploy it.

 The inception script will help you build the deployment script of the workflow to trigger your script.
-Or at least a first draft so you can tweak it should you need it.

 A script within a script within a script.

-Instructions:
+**Instructions:**

 1 Script to be deployed - Build your script and save it on your device.